YASKAWA Standard Interface Commands

 CALL JOB:MSR_CALIB("2;1;2;6;0;99")

-In the preceding example, the pose data of the calibration point is represented in tool pose.
-The robot moves to the calibration point based on the joint positions of the robot and then waits for 2 seconds.
+In this example, the pose of the calibration point is specified as a tool pose.
+The robot moves to the calibration point in joint motion mode and then waits for 2 seconds.
 No external axes exist.
 The pose data of the calibration point is stored in P99.